rust-lang/lang-team/projects/deref-patterns.md

 ## Motivation, use-cases, and solution sketches

 Recursive types necessarily include smart pointers, even when you could normally match through them.
-For example, in a proc-macro I worked on to support restricted variadic generics, I wanted to match "fold expressions", which take the form `(<pattern> <op> ...)`, so I would need to match against `Expr::Paren(ParenExpr{expr: Expr::Binary(ExprBinary{ left, op, right: Expr::Verbaitum(t), ..}), ..})`.
+For example, in a work in progress proc-macro to support restricted variadic generics, the parser needed to match "fold expressions", which take the form `(<pattern> <op> ...)`.
+With deref patterns, this could be implemented using `Expr::Paren(ParenExpr{expr: Expr::Binary(ExprBinary{ left, op, right: Expr::Verbaitum(t), ..}), ..})`.
 However, this is currently not possible, and required nested matches.
 This generalizes to any case where you need to check some pattern, but hit a deref boundery.

 ## Prioritization

-I do not believe this fits into any of the listed priorities.
-It may be considered "Targeted ergonomic wins and extensions", however, I believe it is a larger than is intended for the category.
+This likely does not fit into any of the listed priorities, though it may be considered "Targeted ergonomic wins and extensions".

 ## Links and related work